Quick Links

 Please find below our yearly overview for maths topics.

-Below are some of the most common misconceptions children face in this unit, and strategies to support their understanding.
+Below are some of the most common misconceptions children face in this unit, and strategies to support their understanding or stretch their thinking further!

 Reading and Spelling